The $100 Billion Opportunity Behind Psilocybin Mushrooms

 And in October 2018, the U.S. Food and Drug Administration awarded the “Breakthrough Therapy” designation to psilocybin to treat TRD.

 This was a major milestone for psilocybin and the 100 million TRD patients suffering around the globe.

 And the company granted this designation was Compass Pathways (Nasdaq: CMPS).

 Its COMP360 drug is currently in clinical trials, which are expected to be completed later this year.

-But there’s potentially a lot more on the horizon…
+Treatments like COMP360 could be a major turning point.
+And there’s potentially a lot more on the horizon…

 Preclinical research is being conducted on using psilocybin to treat Alzheimer’s, attention deficit hyperactivity disorder, autistic spectrum disorder, cluster headaches, chronic pain, eating disorders, epilepsy, obsessive-compulsive disorder, Parkinson’s, sleep-wake disorders and general anxiety.

 At the moment, the projected market for psilocybin and other psychedelic medicines could top $100 billion.
 And the push to legalize psilocybin in the U.S. and Canada has already begun.

 As a trends expert, I think the psilocybin market is where the cannabis market was five to 10 years ago.
 But the upside is much different.

 We’re witnessing a new class of antidepressants be born.
 And that could have a far larger impact than we can realistically put a price tag on.